 • Sea Turtles: In Dauin, sea turtles hatch throughout the year, though their birthing period is highest in summer.
 Even if travelers don’t spot them hatching, they can drop in the water at Apo Island to look for adults.

 Arrive in Manila, the capital of the Philippines and an ancient city with a rich history.
-Settle in to your hotel in the city center-- we recommend either Raffles Makati or the Makati Shangri-la.
+Settle in to your hotel in the city center.
 Spend the rest of the day exploring the lively area.
 You will see the heavy Spanish influence in the quaint architecture.

 Spend the day immersed in the oldest district of the city - Intramuros.
 In the 16th century, the Spanish constructed their citadel, Fort Santiago, and the city walls to guard their stronghold from foreign invaders.
 When the Spanish were in power, everything outside the walled area was called “outside the walls.”
 The structures became a National Historic Monument in 1951.